IIIF/api/source/api/content-state/0.9/index.md

 Many thanks to the members of the [IIIF community][iiif-community] for their continuous engagement, innovative ideas, and feedback.

-Many of the changes in this version are due to the work of the [IIIF Discovery Technical Specification Group][groups-discovery], chaired by Antoine Isaac (Europeana), Matthew McGrattan (Digirati) and Rob Sanderson (J. Paul Getty Trust).
+Many of the changes in this version are due to the work of the [IIIF Discovery Technical Specification Group][groups-discovery], chaired by Antoine Isaac (Europeana), Matthew McGrattan (Digirati) and Rob Sanderson (Yale University).
 The IIIF Community thanks them for their leadership, and the members of the group for their tireless work.

 ### B. Change Log
 {: #change-log}